materialsproject/public-docs/methodology/materials-methodology/elasticity.md

 Elasticity describes a material's ability to resist deformations (i.e. size and shape) when subjected to external forces.
 This can be thought about in two, complementary ways:

-* &#x20;how much force is required to deform (stretch or compress) a material by a certain amount;
+*  how much force is required to deform (stretch or compress) a material by a certain amount;
-* &#x20;how much a material will deform (stretch or compress) when a certain amount of external forces is applied to that material.&#x20;
+*  how much a material will deform (stretch or compress) when a certain amount of external forces is applied to that material.

 Elasticity is considered a reversible process.
 When the force is removed, the material returns to its original size and shape.
-This is only true up to a point: if a material is deformed too much, then it will be permanently changed.&#x20;
+This is only true up to a point: if a material is deformed too much, then it will be permanently changed.

 For small deformations, most elastic materials exhibit linear elasticity and can be described by a linear relation between the stress and strain.
 These relationships are quantified with **elastic constants** like the **elasticity tensor** and its inverse quantity, the **compliance tensor**, as part of the theory of **linear elasticity.** These tensors can be used to calculate numbers such as the **bulk modulus, shear modulus, Young's modulus, and Poisson's ratio,** which are especially useful to describe the elastic behavior of isotropic materials.